Chapter 18.68

 C. Fire Hydrants.
 All subdivisions shall have fire hydrants installed in such a manner that no dwelling unit on a lot will be more than 500 feet distance from the closest hydrant, measured along the street.

-1. Where the subdivision is not adjacent to an existing city sewer main which is adequate to serve the development, the subdivider shall install one or more mains connecting the subdivision with the closest adequate main.
+1. Where the subdivision is not adjacent to an existing town sewer main which is adequate to serve the development, the subdivider shall install one or more mains connecting the subdivision with the closest adequate main.
 Any required off-site mains shall be considered as part of the required subdivision improvements.

 2. Both off-site and on-site sewer mains and appurtenant manholes and facilities shall be adequate to meet both existing and future needs for the area.
 In no case shall the sewer main be less than eight inches in diameter.

-3. To the maximum extent possible, sewer mains shall be located in the right-of-way lines of public streets in the locations specified by city standards.
+3. To the maximum extent possible, sewer mains shall be located in the right-of-way lines of public streets in the locations specified by town standards.
 Said mains shall be extended to the boundary of the territory shown in the final plat, including any stub streets required to provide for future access to adjacent property.

 4. Sewer service laterals shall be installed to each lot within the subdivision.
 The lateral shall extend from its connection to the sewer main to the outer edge of the right-of-way.